Determining Your Sales Enablement Content Needs

 - Note: You can hover over the chart to see exact numbers.

 - Additional Note: You can run these individual dashboard items as different reports and receive the data in tabular, CSV, PDF, Excel, and a variety of other formats.

 - You should also note that many of these top pieces are in PDF format.
 Typically, we use PDF files sharing static content with prospects and PPTX files when sitting with prospects.
 Why?
 Powerpoint is well suited for conversational, animated, presentations when sitting side by side with a prospect.
 PDF is a better format for delivering content across multiple platforms in a consistent, locked-down, manner.

 These are great initial observations, ones that must be dug into in more detail.
 Let’s look at the next portion of the Dashboard as we seek to better understand this information.

-- What content types the team prefers to use.
+What content types does our team prefer to use?
 Our sellers are fairly split between PDF and PPTX but we also make use of a lot of video content.

 The top of our dashboard notes that 15,168 files have been opened during this time frame.
 As you review the Distribution chart you can see that this was broken down amongst these file types: